lightbend/config/HOCON.md

 parsed as a boolean-typed value.
 Only `true foo` (`true` with another simple value on the same line) should be parsed as a value concatenation and converted to a string.

+#### Array and object concatenation

+Arrays can be concatenated with arrays, and objects with objects, but it is an error if they are mixed.

+For purposes of concatenation, "array" also means "substitution that resolves to an array" and "object" also means "substitution that resolves to an object."

+Within an object field value or array element, if only non-newline whitespace separates the end of a first array or object or substitution from the start of a second array or object or substitution, the two values are concatenated.
+Newlines may occur _within_ the array or object, but not _between_ them.
+Newlines _between_ prevent concatenation.

+For objects, "concatenation" means "merging", so the second object overrides the first.

+Arrays and objects cannot be field keys, whether concatenation is involved or not.

+Here are several ways to define `a` to the same object value:

+    // one object
+    a : { b : 1, c : 2 }
+    // two objects that are merged via concatenation rules a : { b : 1 } { c : 2 }
+    // two fields that are merged
+    a : { b : 1 }
+    a : { c : 2 }

+Here are several ways to define `a` to the same array value:

+    // one array
+    a : [ 1, 2, 3, 4 ]
+    // two arrays that are concatenated
+    a : [ 1, 2 ] [ 3, 4 ]
+    // a later definition referring to an earlier
+    // (see "self-referential substitutions" below)
+    a : [ 1, 2 ]
+    a : ${a} [ 3, 4 ]

+A common use of object concatenation is "inheritance":

+    data-center-generic = { cluster-size = 6 }
+    data-center-east = ${data-center-generic} { name = "east" }

+A common use of array concatenation is to add to paths:

+   path = [ /bin ]
+   path = ${path} [ /usr/bin ]

+#### Note: Arrays without commas or newlines

+Arrays allow you to use newlines instead of commas, but not whitespace instead of commas.
+Non-newline whitespace will produce concatenation rather than separate elements.

+    // this is an array with one element, the string "1 2 3 4"
+    [ 1 2 3 4 ]
+    // this is an array of four integers
+    [ 1
+      2
+      3
+      4 ]

+    // an array of one element, the array [ 1, 2, 3, 4 ]
+    [ [ 1, 2 ] [ 3, 4 ] ]
+    // an array of two arrays
+    [ [ 1, 2 ]
+      [ 3, 4 ] ]

+If this gets confusing, just use commas.
+The concatenation behavior is useful rather than surprising in cases like:

+    [ This is an unquoted string my name is ${name}, Hello ${world} ] [ ${a} ${b}, ${x} ${y} ]

+Non-newline whitespace is never an element or field separator.

 ### Path expressions